 - Any person with a cardiac, locomotor, renal or neurological disorder might qualify (the latter including those suffering from pre-senile dementia)

 - Where there is doubt about whether someone would be refused a driving licence, the local authority would seek independent medical advice.

-- On behalf of the Welsh Government, local authorities are close to completing the issue of Smartcards to almost 600,000 elderly or disabled people in Wales eligible for free concessionary travel on buses.
+- On behalf of the Welsh Government, local authorities have issued Smartcards to all elderly or disabled people in Wales eligible for free concessionary travel on buses.